Podzol: Key steps

 In the topsoil of acidic soils, organic matter (mostly from plant litter, the humus layer and root exudates) together with Al- and Fe-ions, form organo-mineral complexes.
 These soluble chelates then relocate with percolating water from the A (or E horizon) to the B horizon.
 As a result of this, the E horizon (or Ae horizon in the Canadian system of soil classification) is left bleached and ash-grey in colour, while the B horizon becomes enriched with relocated organo-mineral complexes.
 The colour of B horizon is consequently red, brown or black, depending on the dominance of metal ions or organic matter.
 Usually, the boundary between the B and eluvial Ae (or E) horizon is very distinct, and sometimes a hardpan (or Ortstein) can form, as the relocated Fe and Al and organic matter increase mineral particles, cementing them into this compacted layer.

 There are several reasons why these organo-mineral complexes immobilize in the B horizon: If during the eluviation process more Al- or Fe-ions bind to the organic compounds, the complex can flocculate as the solubility of it decreases with increasing metal to carbon ratio.
 Apart from that, a higher pH (or higher Ca content) in the lower soil horizons can result in the breakdown of metal-humus complexes.
 In the lower soil layers, the organic complexing agents can be degraded by functioning microorganisms.
 Already established complexes in the B horizon can act as a filter, as they adsorb the traveling complexes from the upper soil horizons.
 A decreased water conductivity due to higher clay content can also result in the early flocculation of organo-mineral complexes.

 The relocated substances can sometimes separate in the illuvial horizons.
 Then, organic substances are mostly enriched in the uppermost part of the illuvial horizon, whereas Fe- and Al-oxides are mostly found in the lower parts of the illuvial horizon.

 Podzolization also promotes the relocation of some nutrients (Cu, Fe, Mn, Mo and P) that sometimes brings them closer to plant roots.

 In different soil classification systems

+The definitions in different soil classification systems are quite different.
+Especially soils that show pronounced other soil-forming processes in addition to podzolization are handled in different ways.
+The following correlations refer to soils, which have undergone advanced podzolization but lack prominent other soil-forming processes.

 The term Podzols is used in the World Reference Base for Soil Resources (WRB) and in many national soil classification systems (in some of them, spelled Podsols).